Restaurant Brighton's guide to

 Indian Restaurants Brighton

 Our top picks

-As well as delivering authentic South Indian street food and fragrant, expertly spiced curries, this relaxed, friendly dining space also serves up coffees, organic loose-leaf teas and a wide range of craft beers and wines from its newly opened premises on Ship Street, just 50 metres from Brighton seafront.
-This inexpensive menu includes a wide selection of vegan, gluten- and dairy-free dishes – including guilt-free cakes served 3-6pm.
-With a recent makeover to boot, Curry Leaf Cafe is looking better than ever with its new radiant backdrop.
+As well as delivering authentic South Indian street food and fragrant, expertly spiced curries, this relaxed, friendly dining space also serves up coffees, organic loose-leaf teas and a wide range of craft beers and wines from its newly refurbished premises on Ship Street, just 50 metres from Brighton seafront.
+This inexpensive menu includes a wide selection of vegan, gluten- and dairy-free dishes.
+They have also been named as one of the 12 top Indian restaurants in the UK by the BBC Good Food Magazine.

 An institution in Brighton and Hove and if you haven’t ever been you must go for the experience.
 Situated on the beautiful First Avenue at the seafront end in Hove, this underground restaurant boasts its own ‘Tropical Bar’ for pre-dinner drinks, then the food itself is quite distinct and full of flavour – with the food and their curries being of Indonesian- Malaysian influence.

 A family-run Indian bistro adjoining the glamorous MyHotel on Jubilee Square.
 Centrally located, this popular independent restaurant is large and brightly decorated with outside seating spilling into Jubilee square in summer months.
 The menu is inspired by chef and owner Alun Sperring’s own trips around India where he regularly returns to find new inspirations.